 - Right-click HID-compliant touch screen, select Uninstall device, and then, in the Uninstall Device dialog box, select Uninstall.
 If you see two HID-compliant touchscreen drivers, right-click the first, select Uninstall device, select Uninstall, and then repeat the process for the second driver.

-- Restart your Surface.
-It will automatically download and install the touchscreen driver when you connect to the internet.
+- From the Action menu, select Scan for hardware changes.
+You may also need to restart your Surface.
+It will automatically download and install the touchscreen driver when connected to the internet.

 - Use touch to open an application like Edge or another web browser, and try to scroll, pinch to zoom, swipe in from the right, and long-press to test touch functionality.